sungheeyun/sungheeyun.github.io/_posts/2025-07-14-PDT - abstract-measure-theory.markdown

 <div id="span:elegant-minimalism">
 <p>
-What strikes me most about these axioms is their *elegant minimalism*.
+What strikes me most about these axioms is their <i>elegant minimalism</i>.
 We're not specifying distance, topology, or any particular geometric structure.
 We're capturing the pure essence of what it means to consistently assign "size" to collections of objects.